icisk/pygeoapi_ingestor/README.md

 - `S3_ANON_ACCESS`:

-  Set it to `False` and provide the next to variables, if the S3 bucket requires credentials.
+  Set it to `False` and provide the next two variables, if the S3 bucket requires credentials.
   Defaults to `True`.

-- `FSSPEC_S3_ENDPOINT_URL`:

-  In the case of the Open Telekom Cloud: `https://obs.eu-de.otc.t-systems.com`

 - `FSSPEC_S3_KEY`, `FSSPEC_S3_SECRET`

   Use these two variables to provide the access key and its according secret in the case of using the Open Telekom Cloud as S3 provider.

   See documentation about [s3 credentials](https://s3fs.readthedocs.io/en/latest/#credentials) or [s3 compatible storage](https://s3fs.readthedocs.io/en/latest/index.html#s3-compatible-storage) for ways to provide the credentials for uploading data to the S3 bucket.

+- `FSSPEC_S3_ENDPOINT_URL`:

+  In the case of the Open Telekom Cloud: `https://obs.eu-de.otc.t-systems.com`

 ### Available processes